 These unique relationships also saw label.m professional haircare benefit from several designer collaborations.
 In 2011 TONI&GUY became an Official sponsor of the British Fashion Awards, further cementing its place within the fashion industry.

 Despite a challenging economic climate, Toni Mascolo continued to expand the salon network, adding new territories to the ever-expanding global presence.
 The launch of a new salon group, essensuals London, also saw Toni establish his first franchise salons in North America – with doors opening in New Jersey and Plano, Texas.
 Toni received further awards thanks to his unique style of leadership, including a ‘Lifetime Achievement Award’ from the Fellowship of British Hairdressing.

 The TONI&GUY artistic team led by Sacha Mascolo-Tarbuck continued to forge ahead creatively, creating fashion-focused campaigns that were featured in every major fashion and beauty publication.
 Teaching an average of 100,000 hairdressers a year TONI&GUY’s International artistic directors continued to set new standards in hair; dominating the hairdressing industry’s Avant-garde awards and creating the hair for more London fashion week shows each season than any other session team.

 With an eye firmly on the future, TONI&GUY continues to take on exciting new challenges and collaborations.
-2013 saw label.m receive the ultimate seal of fashion approval, as the range became the 'official Haircare product of lfw' - a landmark move for the British fashion council and a first for the hairdressing industry.
+2013 saw label.m receive the ultimate seal of fashion approval, as the range became the 'Official Haircare Product of London Fashion Week' - a landmark move for the British Fashion Council and a first for the hairdressing industry.
 This plus numerous collaborations with key British design talent reinforces TONI&GUY's position as the fashion led hairdresser.